 What are bird mites?
 That’s a good question and one many person who have come in contact with the pests would like an answer to.
-Some of our customers get them confused with household dust mites.
+Some of our customers get them confused with household dust mites and bed mites.

 These tiny insects, though primarily associated with birds, can also affect humans and the result is generally pretty unpleasant.
 The first step in combating bird mites is understanding exactly what they are and their habits.

 As the name implies, bird mites are a species of mite that feeds on birds.
 Their primary food source is blood and they will attach themselves to a bird and feed until they are engorged.
 Mites will target most birds, but they are most commonly associated with starlings, sparrows, pigeons, and chickens.

 Bird mites can be most readily found in and around bird nests, where they feed on featherless hatchlings.
 They are tiny and clear in color when they are not feeding, which makes them difficult to spot against the skin.
 As they feed and become full of blood, they become darker in color and easier to spot.

 Bird mites are potentially harmful to pets and people

 Though their primary target is birds, these mites can also become a nuisance for humans.
 This is particularly true when birds build nests on or near a house.
 Once the nest is abandoned, the mites will move on and start looking for a new food source.
 Since they are so tiny, it is easy for them to gain entry into a home through the smallest of cracks and crevices and cause an infestation.

 Because they feed on blood, these mites will be attracted to any living being in the house, including humans and pets.
 They don’t cause serious problems, but their bites can cause irritation and itching and result in clumps of tiny red bumps on the skin.